amirDahari1/SuperRes/README.md

 ![](super-res-icon.png)

-To understand the capabilities and theory behind SuperRes, please read our (under review) paper:
+To understand the capabilities and theory behind SuperRes, please read our (currently under review) paper:

 [Super-resolution of multiphase materials by combining complementary 2D and 3D image data using generative adversarial networks](https://arxiv.org/abs/2110.11281)